 Other pets and children, as well as vehicles, may seem dangerous to your bearded dragon.
 Birds invoke the strongest reaction.
 In their natural environment, birds are dragons’ natural predators.

-Maintaining your dragon tank is also more difficult when you need to compensate for direct sunlight.
 However, the pros don’t justify the cons, especially if you notice your beardy open their mouth more frequently.

 4. Mating Behavior

-An open mouth is no sign of romantic intent in dragons.
 However, you will notice them doing this a lot more often at these times.
 This is because their hormones cause several behavioral changes, including heightened aggression.
 [3]

 Curiously, a solitary male may still display this sort of behavior with no female or competing males nearby.

-Bearded dragons usually mate in the summer months.
 So if your beardy opens their mouth a lot more frequently during this time, it may be that they are experiencing the biological responses associated with the time of year.

 5. Respiratory Disease

-Infection of the respiratory tract is relatively rare in bearded dragons.
-The condition is brought on by poor tank ventilation and higher levels of humidity over a prolonged period.
-Most Pogona are used to more dry air.
+The condition is brought on by poor tank ventilation and higher humidity levels over a prolonged period.
+Most Pogona is used to more dry air.

 EXPERT TIPS: Keep humidity levels under 35-40%.
 If you live in a humid area, you may need to use a dehumidifier.